hafsamaryam08/Python-Functions/README.md

 # 🐍 Python_Functions

-A collection of **7 simple and useful Python function examples** — perfect for understanding core concepts.
+A collection of **7 simple and useful Python function examples** — each solving a real-world problem — perfect for practicing, organizing, and reusing code effectively. 🚀
-Each function solves a specific problem, great for learning how to write, organize, and reuse functions.

 ---